As each season in the Wheel of the Year turns,

 Movement as truth telling.

-We let the body speak in gesticulations—impulse, instinct—
+We let the body speak in gesticulations—impulse—instinct—

-a hip that circles until anger releases,
+a hip that circles until anger says hello,

 a spine that arches in defiance,